bjcosta/landscaping/README.md

 TODO Not really fleshed this out

-### Water tanks
+### Water storage

+We already have a traditional water tank on our property.
+I plan to add more water storage to collect from the northern roof someday as we are not collecting any water from that section of the house yet.

+There are many options to consider for the storage of water:
+* Traditional water tank (Often requires significant space and is an eyesore)
+* Under house water storage tanks or bladders
+* Under ground water storage (tanks or custom shape constructed with pond liner and aquablocks sometimes called rainwater harvesting) : https://www.youtube.com/watch?v=2x23ljyT0S4

+The underground water storage is quite an interesting solution.
+It has many similarities to building a pond but under the ground.
+I would like to consider this as an option one day in the future in our front yard and possibly also under the seating area in the back yard.
+The idea is that the water storage is hidden under the ground and is constructed from aquablocks inside a pond liner.
+Often a pondless waterfall is used as a means to circulate this water and keep it aerated and healthy.

+A common thing I have seen with rainwater harvesting as often promoted by aquascape is to connect the different water storage options on the property together and continually cycle the water from the lowest storage unit to the highest, connecting the overflows of them together.
+It works best with just two storage units, but can be extended further.

+The idea here is you pump water from the lowest storage point (say underground storage tank) to the pond waterfall, the overflow of the pond then drains back in to the lower storage unit and gets pumped back again.
+The goal here is to make sure the water in the system is flowing and aerated.
+Greatly increasing the volume of water in the system but also by oxygenating it you prevent stagnation etc.

 ### Grey Water usage

+TODO Minimal here

+You can use some grey water on the garden to prevent wasting water used in washing machines etc. Not all plants will be able to use this and you also require use of safe detergents.
+There is a lot of information on this and very specific requirements in different local government areas you wil lneed to understand.

+On a farm, there is a LOT more you can do.
+For example often sewerage and storm water is non piped to rural properties and it is necessary for you to use a septic system with overflow to a drainage trench.
+I grew up on a farm that was setup like this.
+We originally had  some lemon trees next to the drainage trench and noticed how well they were going.
+So we ended up adding a pump to the septic that we used to irrigate directly to the roots of some fruit trees (not spraying in the air for obvious reasons).
+This worked great and made sure our waste water was being reused.

+There are very specific requirements around grey-water usage often with specific rules in different areas.
+I know some grey-water usage is permitted in my local area, however there are very specific ruling around how deep it is and where it is located.
+I will look into this later, but I believe it is permitted to use grey-water from a clothes washing machine but not other forms.

-Interesting found a group to contact in the local area, but they have some decent info on greywater use: http://happyearth.com.au/greywater/
+TODO : I found a group to contact in the local area, but they have some decent info on greywater use: http://happyearth.com.au/greywater/

 ## Soil

 The type of soil available will have a large impact on the decisions made.
 In all cases soil can be built up and improved with a lot of effort.
 The two extremes are sandy soil and clay soil.
 Both can be improved through the ongoing addition of organic matter to the soil.

 In my case we have a heavy clay soil.
 The topsoil is ok, but the subsoil is very solid clay and doesn't drain very well.
-One thing that is probably important to do is get a proper soil test.
+One thing that is important to do is get a proper soil test.
 In some places it is free (various universities in Australia I believe offer free soil reports).

 For me I know we had heavy clay soil.
 We will want to add organic matter to it, but the other question was do we add lime or gypsum to the soil to help chemically break it up.
-TODO: Discuss different types of lime and clay breaker.
+TODO: Discuss different types of lime and clay breaker and how that relates to the soil test.
 TODO: This page will document the details about my soil test.
 [soil/README.md](soil/README.md)